 However, we need to ensure that we have examined our own practices and procedures, so that we can seek to work within both the spirit and the letter of the Act.

-If you have any further questions on any aspect of this briefing, or on any other point arising from the Data Protection Act, you should contact: TSSA Head of Central Services, Walkden House, 10 Melton Street, London NW1 2EJ.
+If you have any further questions on any aspect of this briefing, or on any other point arising from the Data Protection Act, you should contact: John Smith, TSSA, Walkden House, 10 Melton Street, London NW1 2EJ.

 The briefs in this section provide guidance and some basic details of employment rights.
 They do not attempt to be comprehensive, and should not be taken as an authoritative statement of the law.